Idnan/bash-guide/README.md

 </table>

 ### a. `mkdir`
-Makes a new directory
+Makes a new directory.
 ```bash
 mkdir dirname
 ```

 ### b. `cd`
 Moves you from one directory to other.
-If you just run
+Running
 ```bash
 $ cd
 ```
-Then it will moves you to home.
-Also this command accepts an optional `dirname`, which if provided will moves you to that directory.
+moves you to home directory.
+This command accepts an optional `dirname`, which moves you to that directory.
 ```bash
 cd dirname
 ```

 ### c. `pwd`
-Tells you in which directory you currently are
+Tells you which directory you currently are in.
 ```bash
 pwd
 ```

 ## 1.4.
 SSH, System Info & Network Operations